Hugo tips

 newContentEditor = "vim"

-Hugo regenerates every output file every time you run it, and because the
+Hugo regenerates every output file every time you run it, and the changed

 --checksum

-: force checksumming of every file rather than using timestamp and size comparison so that identical files are detected and skipped rather than being transferred.--no-times
+: force checksumming of every file rather than using timestamp and size comparison so that identical files are detected and skipped rather than being transferred.
+This saves some bandwidth at the cost of CPU, but more importantly if you’re using-v

 : don’t update timestamps on the remote side, which would otherwise happen because the timestamp of every file has been changed on the source side.
 Updating the timestamps on the remote side breaks browser caching unnecessarily so I avoid it.